How to Determine Your Fertility Window

-Modern technology has provided present day TTCers with several reliable and convenient tools for predicting ovulation.
-Here is a brief introduction to some of the available tests and devices that can be used to help you pinpoint your fertile window.
+Here is a brief introduction to some of the available tests and devices that can be used to help you pinpoint your fertility window.

-Ovulation predictor kits (OPKs) are a popular method for predicting ovulation.
-OPKs detect the presence of luteinizing hormone (LH) in your urine.
+- Ovulation Kits (OPKs) are a popular method for predicting ovulation.
+OPKs detect the presence of the luteinizing hormone (LH) in your urine.
 In many women, the amount of LH in the body surges approximately 12-36 hours before ovulation occurs.
 By testing with OPKs, you can identify this LH surge, which allows you to know that ovulation is just around the corner and that you are in your fertile window.

 - Ovulation Microscopes or saliva ferning scopes, allow women to identify their most fertile days by observing the visual changes that take place in saliva throughout the monthly cycle.
 Just prior to ovulation, women experience an “estrogen surge,” and a distinct fern-like pattern in the saliva becomes visible under the microscope due to increased estrogen levels.

 Because the estrogen surge typically precedes the luteinizing hormone surge (the luteinizing hormone is the hormone detected by urine-based ovulation tests), ovulation microscopes can often provide more advanced notice of ovulation, giving trying to conceive women more time to appropriately plan their “baby dancing”.